DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-11/summer-training-session-11.md

 1. Learn that synthetic phonics is evidence-based.
 2. Learn that phonics is understanding the relationship between letters and sounds.
 3. Learn that spelling involves segmenting words, and reading involves blending.
-4. Understand that handwriting fluency is developed through overlearning by frequent short doses of practise.
+4. Understand that handwriting fluency is developed through overlearning by frequent short doses of practice.
 5. Learn that handwriting bad habits are difficult to unlearn, so careful monitoring is required.
 6. Learn that oral language skills support the development of reading and writing skills.
 7. Practise modelling, planning, drafting and editing different forms of writing (relevant to their subject and phase).